LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 * You can change the error message sent to the consumer when they upload an invalid type of file.
 To do this, create a context variable. ....MORE TO COME....

 * You can route the conversation to a flow that's dependent on the success or failure of the upload.
-To do this, create a dialog that begins with a User Says interaction that matches the pattern `__FileShare_Success_*`, where the * equals the success message you're using.
+To do this, create a dialog that begins with a User Says interaction that matches the pattern `__FileShare_Success_*`, where the * is the success message you're using.
 Then build out the dialog per your requirements.
-You can route to a failure flow similarly, by creating a dialog that matches the pattern `__FileShare_Fail_*`, where the * equals the failure message you're using. *Spaces in the message are permitted.*
+You can route to a failure flow similarly, by creating a dialog that matches the pattern `__FileShare_Fail_*`, where the * is the failure message you're using. *Spaces in the message are permitted.*

 #### Notes on File Upload interactions